 Use a temporary variable with a large range to read a value from an untrusted source so that the value can be checked against the limits provided by the inquiry intrinsics for the type and kind of the variable to be used.

 Use a temporary variable with a large range to hold the value of an expression before assigning it to a variable of a type and kind that has a smaller numeric range to ensure that the value of the expression is within the allowed range for the variable.
 Use the inquiry intrinsics to supply the extreme values allowed for the variable.

-When assigning an expression of one type and kind to a variable of a type and kind that might have a smaller numeric range, check that the value of the expression is within the allowed range for the variable.
-Use the inquiry intrinsics to supply the extreme values allowed for the variable.

 Use derived types and put checks in the applicable defined assignment procedures.

-Use static analysis or compiler features to identify whether conversion canwill lose or corrupt information.
+Use static analysis or compiler features to identify conversions that can lose or corrupt information.

-Use compiler options when available to detect during execution when a significant loss of information occurs.
+Use compiler options when available to detect and report during execution when a loss or corruption of information occurs.

-Use compiler options when available to detect during execution when an integer value overflows.Consider using simple derived types to hold numeric values that can represent different unit systems (such as radians vs degrees) and provide explicit conversion functions as needed.
+Consider using simple derived types to hold numeric values that can represent different unit systems (such as radians vs degrees) and provide explicit conversion functions as needed.

+Include an IOSTAT variable in each IO statement and check its value to ensure no errors occurred.

 6.7 String termination [CJM]

-The vulnerability as specified in ISO/IEC TR 24772-1:2019 clause 6.7 is not applicable to Fortran since strings are not terminated by a special character.
+The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.7 is not applicable to Fortran since strings are not terminated by a special character and the string length is maintained by the implementation.

 6.8 Buffer boundary violation (Buffer overflow) [HCB]